Patents

 For patents granted under the UPC as a unitary patent, the possibility of opting out or bringing an action before a national court during the transitional period will not be available.

-After the transitional period, EP applications and conventional European patents which have not been opted out will be litigated exclusively before the UPC in the same way as EPs with unitary effect, as with all new application filed after the transitional period ends.
+After the transitional period, European patent applications and conventional European patents which have not been opted out will be litigated exclusively before the UPC in the same way as European patents with unitary effect, as with all new applications filed after the transitional period ends.
 The only way then to avoid the UPC’s jurisdiction then would be to file national applications in Europe.

 Wilson Gunn can advise on the procedures involved in opting a European patent in or out of the UPC, as well as for requesting a Unitary Patent.